mattstratton/castanet/CONTRIBUTING.md

 **Enhancement:** Adding new functionality to the theme.
 These issues should be set with a label of `enhancement`, and will be tagged with `ready` when they are ready to be worked on.

 Only repository contributors can add tags to issues; if you do not have permission to tag an issue, please prepend the title with `[BUG]` or `[ENHANCEMENT]` as appropriate.

+If you use the issue templates when opening your issues, the proper titles and tags should be added for you!

 ### GitHub Labels